kubevirt/user-guide/docs/virtual_machines/dedicated_cpu_resources.md

 According to the Kubernetes CPU manager model, in order the POD would reach the required QOS level `Guaranteed`, all containers in the POD must express CPU and memory requirements.
-At this time, Kubevirt often uses a sidecar container to mount VMI’s registry disk.
-It also uses a sidecar container of it’s hooking mechanism.
+At this time, Kubevirt often uses a sidecar container to mount VMI's registry disk.
+It also uses a sidecar container of it's hooking mechanism.
 These additional resources can be viewed as an overhead and should be taken into account when calculating a node capacity.

-**Note:** The current defaults for sidecar’s resources: `CPU: 200m` `Memory: 64M` As the CPU resource is not expressed as a whole number, CPU manager will not attempt to pin the sidecar container to a host CPU.
+**Note:** The current defaults for sidecar's resources: `CPU: 200m` `Memory: 64M` As the CPU resource is not expressed as a whole number, CPU manager will not attempt to pin the sidecar container to a host CPU.